NinVoido/spotify-vpn/doc/man-sections/windows-options.rst

         Call the route.exe shell command.

 --service args
-  Should be used when OpenVPN is being automatically executed by another program in such a context that no interaction with the user via display or keyboard is possible.
+  Should be used when spotify is being automatically executed by another program in such a context that no interaction with the user via display or keyboard is possible.